 A 2020 report on stress levels in America shows that the Covid-19 pandemic and its aftereffects, in combination with other cultural and political factors, has prompted the American Psychological Association to declare, “We are facing a national mental health crisis that could yield serious health and social consequences for years to come.”
 Some troubling statistics include:

 - 78% of survey participants report the pandemic is a significant source of stress

-The same study states that women report higher average levels of stress than men do.
+- Women report higher average levels of stress than do men

 Everyone reacts to stress differently, but the following are a few of the most common symptoms:

-Anxiety or worry: You may be frequently preoccupied or find your thoughts racing.
+- Anxiety or worry: You may be frequently preoccupied, having negative thoughts, or find your thoughts racing.

-Feeling overwhelmed: Stress can make you feel like you’re not able to manage all of your life’s demands.
+- Feeling overwhelmed: Stress can make you feel like you’re not able to manage all your life’s demands.

-Difficulty sleeping: You might have trouble falling asleep or wake up feeling unrested.
+- Difficulty sleeping: You might have trouble falling asleep which leads to not getting enough sleep or waking up feeling unrested.

 Different types of stress